NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

-#### 2.7 Estimate the magnitude of the wind shear using CAP
+### 2.7 Estimate the magnitude of the wind shear using CAP

-Add dU/dZ and dV/dZ to `07180.atmos_average_zstd.nc`.
+Do this by adding dU/dZ and dV/dZ to `07180.atmos_average_zstd.nc`.
+You already know that `MarsVars` is used when adding variables, however, deriving the zonal (`ucomp`) and meridional (`vcomp`) wind shear is a little different. instead of using the `-add` function with `MarsVars`, we use `-zdiff` to perform vertical differentiation on `ucomp` and `vcomp`. `MarsVars` also has a `-col` function, which performs a column integration on specified variables.

-In addition of adding new variables, `MarsVars` can apply certain operations, such as column integration and vertical differentiation, to existing variables.
 Apply vertical differentiation to add dU/dZ and dV/dZ to the file as follows:

 ```bash
 (amesGCM3)>$ MarsVars.py 07180.atmos_average_zstd.nc -zdiff ucomp vcomp
 ```

-You can use `--inspect` (`-i`) to find the names of the derived variables dU/dZ and dV/dZ:
+Use `--inspect` (`-i`) to see the contents of `07180.atmos_average_zstd.nc` and find the names of the derived variables dU/dZ and dV/dZ:

 ```bash
 (amesGCM3)>$ MarsPlot.py -i 07180.atmos_average_zstd.nc